RoSchmi/ProgramsXCode/SwiftUISheetDelegateExample/README.md

-#SwiftUIRealmIceCreamTest
+#SwiftUISheetDelegateExample

-This example shows the use of the Realm Database on the iPhone to store data persistently.
+This example shows the use .sheet and .contextMenu and DispatchQueue.main.async.
-IceCream is used to synchronize these data with the iCloud (not tested yet as iCloud access apparently only works with Apps which are tested by Apple for the App Store)
+Persistent data storage is not used in this App (can be found in: SwiftUIRealmIceCreamTest)

 ![Screenshot](https://github.com/RoSchmi/ProgramsXCode/blob/master/SwiftUIRealmIceCreamTest/Pictures/RealmIceCreamTest_2.png)